pauline-ng/SIFT4G_Create_Genomic_DB/README.md

 3. [Check the database](#checkDB)

-   The database should be in a folder named like:
+   The database should be in a folder named something like: candidatus_carsonella_ruddii_pv/ASM1036v1.34
-   `cd __candidatus_carsonella_ruddii_pv/ASM1036v1.34__`

 ### Partial *Homo sapiens* example

 This example uses local files to build a database of human chr21 and mitochondrial genes.
-Do this exercise if you are building a SIFT database with a genome that is locally installed.
+Do this exercise if you are building a SIFT database with a genome that is on your local computer.

-Files are already provided in *test_files/homo_sapiens_small*
+Files are already provided in [scripts_to_build_SIFT_db/test_files/homo_sapiens_small](./test_files/homo_sapiens_small)
    - Genomic DNA (.fa.gz)
    - Gene annotation (.gtf.gz)
    - dbSNP annotations (.vcf.gz)